-Title I allocations are provided to schools based on the percent of students qualifying for free or reduced-price lunch (FRL) at each building at the following levels:
+Title I allocations are provided to schools based on the rank order percentage of students qualifying for free or reduced-price lunch (FRL) at each building at the following levels:

-- Any K-12 school with 75% or more FRL qualified students, - Any K-5 program with 35% or more FRL qualified students, - Any Middle School with 60% or more FRL qualified students.
+- Any K-12 school with 75% or more qualified students, - Any K-5 program with 35% or more qualified students,

-Title I per pupil allocations increase as the concentration of FRL increases.
+Title I per pupil allocations increase as the concentration of poverty increases in the district's census areas.
 Office of Superintendent of Public Instruction (OSPI) calculates district allocations and districts determine the formula for distributing their per pupil allocations.
-Schools run as Schoolwide or Targeted Assistance Title I programs during the 2022-23 school year will be identified and notified no later than March 1, 2022.
+Schools run as Schoolwide or Targeted Assistance Title I programs during the 2023-24 school year will be identified and notified no later than March 1, 2023.